lpcvai/25LPCVC_AIHub_Guide/README.md

 - Set `compiled_id` with your **compiled model ID**.
 - Set `input_dataset` with your **dataset ID**.

-The script will output inference results.
+The script will submit an inference job.

 ---